therealdydx/Personal-Website/README.md

 | Scientific Inquiry II               | YCC2137     | Natural Sciences | Common Core  | Y2S1          |
 | Modern Social Thought               | YCC2121     | Sociology        | Common Core  | Y2S1          |
 | Comparative Social Inquiry          | YCC1121     | Sociology        | Common Core  | Y1S1          |

-## Work Experience

-### 1. Research Analyst, TRIVE Ventures (Oct 2020 - Jul 2021)

-TRIVE is an seed stage Venture Capital firm based in Singapore, investing in the seed rounds of technology startups creating positive impact in Southeast Asia.

-- Conduct research and interviewing stakeholders in the Agri-Tech and Manufacturing space
-- Publishing decks on livestock, agriculture and aquaculture tech for TRIVE's AI Insights Series
-- Handled deal sourcing for the fund

-### 2. Business Operations, Rate (Dec 2019 - Apr 2020)

-Rate is an SG-headquartered series A startup that serves S.E.A e-commerce and Indonesia’s mobile-first social commerce app

-- Conducted various business operations and communications with cross-border stakeholders
-- Proactively sought to identify areas of improvements in Rate's business and supply chain operations and its tracking processes and present possible solutions

-### 3. National Service, Singapore Armed Forces

-Served in Maritime Security Task Force's Patrol Vessels after my time in NMI / SCS in weapons roles on the frontlines in PVs.
-Later continued and fulfilled military conscription in MSTF in HQ as its operations planner

-- Managing day to day ship operations and movements in 182SQN
-- Planning and assisting preparation of significant events and exercises
-- Managing stakeholders and liaising with other RSN units and external assets such as MPA
-- Proactively restructure workflow from paper and manual input to use more IT automation

-### 4. Legal Attachment, Advocatus Law (Nov 2016 - Dec 2016)

-As part of the Singapore Academy of Law's Junior College Law Program (JCLP), I attached with Advocatus Law, to shadow associates and gain exposure to the legal system in Singapore.

-## School Life / Activities

-### 1. Protégé Ventures (Aug 2020 - Present)

-Protégé Ventures is Southeast Asia's first student-led Venture Capital fund, investing in startups and helping student founders build scalable ventures

-#### Venture Associate (AY20/21 Sem 2 - Present)

-- Team lead for a research project on the usage of data science and analytics in venture capital.
-- Conduct deal sourcing and screening into student startups in Singapore

-#### Venture Analyst (AY20/21 Sem 1)

-- Conduct deal sourcing and screening into student startups in Singapore
-- Supporting potential deals through due diligence

-### 2. NUS STARTiT (Aug 2020 - Present)

-#### Member, Student Relations (AY20/21)

-- Support events and sourced speakers (ACE) for sharing session

-### 3. Yale-NUS Entrepreneurship Society (Aug 2020 - Present)

-#### Director of Partnerships (AY21/22)

-- Building new partnerships between YNES and organisations such as AWS and Rescale Lab

-#### Project Lead (AY20/21)

-- Planned and initiated startup validation program with speakers from various organisations such as AWS, Meet Ventures and NTUitive
-- Planned and initiated a semester startup visits program, with a visit to Rescale Lab and Draper Startup House

-### 4. Yale-NUS Floorball (Aug 2020 - Present)

-Just having fun playing floorball once/twice a week

-### 5. Yale-NUS Southeast Asian Society (Aug 2020 - Present)

-#### Member (AY20/21 - AY21/22)

-- Initiated a tie in with a VC firm to conduct a market research deck on agriculture together with members of SeaSoc

-#### Rakuten Product Management Programme

-- Product and Project management mentorship with Rakuten Asia
-- Utilized prioritization techniques such as matrixes to conduct market research
-- Presented a case study on an app improvement feature on Carousell to senior Rakuten PMs

 ## Hackathons / Case Competitions 💻